Code-Institute-Submissions/Touchdown/README.md

-TOUCHDOWN
+# TOUCHDOWN <i class="fa fa-football-ball"></i>

-Welcome to Touchdown!

-Aim of the game is to have fun!

-Summary
-Touchdown is an American Football themed memory game. in which the player must remember the order of the random sequences displayed by the computer.
+## Touchdown is a fun, user-friendly and interactive memory game.
+## The game encourages the user to memorise a sequence of flashing plays, and then click on the corresponding sequence.
+The game maintains a strong theme of American Football.

-As they progress they will gain points and attempt to complete all 10 rounds.
+## As they progress they will gain points and attempt to complete all 10 rounds.
 The difficulty can be changed which will alter the speed in which the play-cards are shown.

-User cannot click on cards while flashing sequence is running

-**Website on GitHub Pages:** https://danielbradford.github.io/Touchdown/
+### **Website on GitHub Pages:** https://danielbradford.github.io/Touchdown/

-### \_A user-friendly, fun and interactive memory game called 'Touchdown'.
-The game encourages the user to memorise a sequence of flashing plays, and then click on the corresponding sequence.
-The game maintains a strong theme of American Football.
+###
 ### **Creation and Design**

 ### **UX - STRATEGY:**